gitlabhq/gitlabhq/doc/development/documentation/index.md

 - Since we also use inline documentation, except for the documentation itself, the document might also be referenced in the views of GitLab (`app/`) which will render when visiting `/help`, and sometimes in the testing suite (`spec/`).
+  You must search these paths for references to the doc and update them as well.
 - The above `git grep` command will search recursively in the directory you run it in for `workflow/lfs/lfs_administration` and `lfs/lfs_administration` and will print the file and the line where this file is mentioned.